County Administrator's Office

 Multi-Year Implementation Plan

 Projects meeting RESTORE Act criteria along with a Multi-Year Implementation Plan (MYIP) were approved by the Board of County Commissioners at a public meeting and accepted by the Treasury on August 6, 2015.
-This plan has since been updated and amendment one is available for public review and comment for 45 days.
-After the public comment period, the plan will be resubmitted to the Board of County Commissioners for approval then re-submitted to the Treasury for acceptance.
+This plan has since been updated and amendment one has been accepted by the Treasury on July 8, 2019.